donkeyrat/ForGlory/README.md

  - Fixed decapitation being the most common form of dismemberment.
  - Fixed explosions ripping off too many limbs.
  - Fixed units sometimes holding their weapons while armless.
+ - Fixed explosions ripping off all of a unit's body parts (now only rips off the one closest to the explosion's center).

 ## Credits